aria-ml/dataeval/docs/concepts/glossary.md

 ### **Linter**

 The data linter identifies potential issues (lints) in the ML training data.
 The term "linter" stems from the origins of a tool known as "lint," which was initially developed by Stephen C. Johnson in 1978 at Bell Labs.
-For [**DataEval**](#dataeval) and imagery, it identifies issues such as image quality (overly bright/dark, overly blurry, lacking information) or unusual image properties (shape,size, **channels*).
+For [**DataEval**](#dataeval) and imagery, it identifies issues such as image quality (overly bright/dark, overly blurry, lacking information), unusual image properties (shape,size, **channels*), as well as duplicates and outliers.

 See [**DataEval**](#dataeval).